PIPERACILLIN AND TAZOBACTAM- piperacillin sodium and tazobactam sodium injection, powder, for solution

 CAPD2.25 every 12 hours2.25 every 8 hours

 For patients on hemodialysis, the maximum dose is 2.25 g every twelve hours for all indications other than nosocomial pneumonia and 2.25 g every eight hours for nosocomial pneumonia.
-Since hemodialysis removes 30% to 40% of the administered dose, an additional dose of 0.75 g piperacillin and tazobactam for injection (0.67 g piperacillin/0.08 g tazobactam) should be administered following each dialysis period on hemodialysis days.
+Since hemodialysis removes 30% to 40% of the administered dose, an additional dose of 0.75 g piperacillin and tazobactam for injection (0.67 g piperacillin and 0.08 g tazobactam) should be administered following each dialysis period on hemodialysis days.
 No additional dosage of piperacillin and tazobactam for injection is necessary for CAPD patients.

 2.4 Dosage in Pediatric Patients With Appendicitis/Peritonitis or Nosocomial Pneumonia